garrettdashnelson/commute-partitioning/Readme.md

 The variables [max-communities] may be left blank; if provided, Combo will limit to a given number of detected output communities.

 The result of running Combo is a file, `data-stage1/commutes_comm_comboC++.txt`, with community assignments whose line numbers match the serialized ids in the Pajek file.
 Combo also writes the "modularity score" of the partitioning process to stdout.

+*Note 1: This operation is computationally expensive; for computations of over 5,000 tracts, you may need a high-performance computer.*

 **Reassemble the tracts lookup table**